Awards & Grants | Research | Publication

 Championing Sustainable Development

-A fervent advocate for Sustainable Development Goal 12 (SDG 12), I work tirelessly to raise awareness and influence policy changes related to sustainability issues.
+A fervent advocate for Sustainable Development Goals, especially SDG 1, SDG 8, and SDG 12, he works tirelessly to raise awareness and influence policy changes related to sustainability issues.
 His published books, including "Fostering Sustainable Businesses in Emerging Economies," serve as resources for researchers and policy-makers looking to reconcile business goals with sustainable practices.

 Keywords for Collaboration